Skip to main content

 Email: sjsparks@ucsd.edu

-Which course, assignment or research opportunity has been your most remarkable, thus far, as an Ethnic Studies doctoral student?
+Which course,assignment or reaearch opportunity has beem most remarkeble, thus far, as an Ethnic Studies doctoral student?
+Research Opportunities: Global Food Initiative Fellowship, Working as a GSR with Dr. Holly Okonkwo

-Which course, assignment or research opportunity has been your most remarkable, thus far, as an Ethnic Studies doctoral student?
+Which course assignment or research opportunity has challenged you the most, thus far, as an Ethnic Studies doctoral student?
+Course: ETIM 289 Question of the Human

-What has been your proudest accomplishment (so far) as an Ethnic Studies doctoral student?
+What has been your produest accomplishment (so far) as an Ethnic Studies doctoral student?
+Fellowship: Compton College Ethnic Studies Summer Instructor Training Institute (enabled me to grow as an instructor and receive other teaching opportunities)

 Phuc To